greggigon/brunchyyy/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that
 > This is a Probot app that monitors repositories for branch names and ensures those names are within policy

+## How Brunchyyy works

+//TODO explain how brunchy works and configuration parameters.

 ## Setup

 ```sh